wp-plugins/squirrly-seo/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-<h3>Squirrly SEO Plugin helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.</h3>
+Squirrly SEO Plugin helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.

 == Description ==
-SEO Plugin by Squirrly - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time.
+<h3>SEO Plugin by Squirrly - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time.</h3>

  * <strong>Keyword research</strong>: finds the perfect keywords for your articles and analyses them for you.